notofonts/noto-docs/src/miniarticles/NotoSansLydian.md

 # Noto Sans Lydian

-Noto Sans Lydian is a sanserif design for texts in the historical Lydian script.
+Noto Sans Lydian is a sans serif design for texts in the historical Lydian script.

-Noto Sans Lydian has multiple weights, contains 32 glyphs, and supports 31 characters: Lydian.
+Noto Sans Lydian has multiple weights, contains 32 glyphs, and supports 31 characters from the Unicode block : Lydian.

 ## Supported writing systems